NZ's Sky City to upgrade Adelaide casino after rules agreement

-WELLINGTON Dec 19 New Zealand casino company Sky City Entertainment Ltd is to spend more than A$300 million ($285 million) upgrading its Adelaide establishment in Australia after agreeing on regulations with the state government.
+WELLINGTON New Zealand casino company Sky City Entertainment Ltd is to spend more than A$300 million upgrading its Adelaide establishment in Australia after agreeing on regulations with the state government.

 The company said on Wednesday it had reached a deal with the South Australian government on the future operating, regulatory and taxation environment for the Adelaide Casino.